joergen7/gruff/README.md

 ## Differences to poolboy

-- checkout call is always blocking
+- checkout calls are always blocking (no non-blocking checkout)
 - non-deterministic worker allocation strategy instead of fifo/lifo allocation strategies.
 - the number of workers is fixed (no overflow)
-- a single homogeneous worker pool is provided

 ## System Requirements